 Berengaria lived mostly in the palace of the counts of Maine with her household.
 She took an interest in the local church of St. Pierre.
 She involved herself in a feud between St. Pierre and the rival cathedral chapter of St. Julien and St. Pierre came under interdict.
 The Pope protected Berengaria during this feud but she did leave Le Mans and lived at Thorée until the interdict was lifted in 1216 and she was able to return.
 She devoted her life to charitable works and caring for the poor.

 Berengaria never set foot in England during her husband’s lifetime.
 Richard himself was only in England about six months of his reign.
-But there is evidence Berengaria visited England several times during the reign of King John.
-She toured England in 1216 and in 1220 she was in the crowd at Canterbury Cathedral that witnessed the translation of Thomas Beckett’s bones to the new Trinity Chapel shrine.
+There is some dispute as to whether Berengaria visited England several times during the reign of King John.
+Safe passages were issued to some of her servants.
+It is possible she toured England in 1216 and in 1220 where she may have been in the crowd at Canterbury Cathedral that witnessed the translation of Thomas Beckett’s bones to the new Trinity Chapel shrine.